Kyogre Raid Guide with Weather

 These counters have nothing on Raikou, but if you don’t have 6 strong Raikou (like me) then these are good options as well.
 If in doubt of what to use, pick something with Solar Beam.

-Venusaur does well against electric and water but like its slightly stronger grass bro, Exegguto falls to the wayside under Blizzard.
+Venusaur does well against electric and water but like its slightly stronger grass bro, Alolan Exeggutor, who falls to the wayside under Blizzard.
 BTW, his new move from community day, Frenzy Plant, is his strongest against Kyogre.

 Best Counters vs. Blizzard

 Once again Mewtwo’s psychic and ghost combo is useful against Kyogre with Blizzard.
 It’s practically always his number one raid move set, so if you are wondering if you should TM your Mewtwo, this should give you your answer.
 Use a Groudon or Raikou or Machamp or Dragonite to clear gyms, Focus Blast just isn’t worth it and Psychic is a terrible move currently and there aren’t many uses for it outside of an occasional tier 3 that you can solo without it.

 Great Counter in Foggy